Meghan, Duchess of Sussex: Second marriage and motherhood

 In mid-2016, Markle began a relationship with Prince Harry, a grandson of Queen Elizabeth II.
-According to the couple, they first connected with each other via Instagram, though they have also said that they were set up on a blind date by a mutual friend in July 2016.
+According to the couple, they first connected with each other via Instagram, and they have also said that they were set up on a blind date by a mutual friend in July 2016.
 On November 8, eight days after the relationship was made public by the press, the prince directed his communications secretary to release a statement on his behalf to express personal concern about pejorative and false comments made about his girlfriend by mainstream media and internet trolls.
 Later, in a letter to a British media regulator, Markle's representatives complained about harassment from journalists.
 In September 2017, Markle and Prince Harry appeared together in public in Toronto at the Invictus Games, of which Harry is founding patron.

 Meghan Markle's engagement to Prince Harry was announced on November 27, 2017, by Harry's father Charles (then the Prince of Wales).
-The announcement was greeted with enthusiasm by the British media, and prompted generally positive comments about a mixed-race person as a member of the royal family, especially in regard to Commonwealth countries.
-Markle announced that she would retire from acting, and her intention to become a British citizen.
+The announcement was greeted with enthusiasm by the British media and prompted generally positive comments about a mixed-race person as a member of the royal family, especially in regard to Commonwealth countries.
+Markle announced that she would retire from acting and her intention to become a British citizen.

-In preparation for the wedding, the Archbishop of Canterbury, Justin Welby, baptised Markle and confirmed her in the Church of England on March 6, 2018.
+In preparation for the wedding, the Archbishop of Canterbury, Justin Welby, baptized Markle and confirmed her in the Church of England on March 6, 2018.
 The private ceremony, performed with water from the River Jordan, took place in the Chapel Royal at St James's Palace.
 The marriage ceremony was held on May 19 at St George's Chapel, Windsor Castle.
 Her wedding dress was designed by Clare Waight Keller.
 Markle later revealed that there was a private exchange of vows three days earlier, with the Archbishop of Canterbury in the couple's garden.
 However, this private exchange of vows was not a legally recognized marriage.